Quixon-w/quixon-w.github.io/_pages/about.md

 ---
 permalink: /
-title: "This is Quixon's Memory Palace."
+title: "Quixon's Memory Palace."
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-# A data-driven personal website
+# This is Quixon's Memory Palace

+I'm Wang Qianxu from Sichuan University.